 The kitchen sink, is a routine feature of our daily lives that we take for granted.
 This is until of course the water dries up or turns smelly, inconveniencing our schedules or threatening our health.
 It is also put into consideration when considering a house purchase or renovation.
 The tap turns on, the water obligingly pours out; the tap turns off, the water obligingly drains away.
 But it was not always so.
-The advancement of kitchen sinks from dishpans filled with buckets of water to today’s modern kitchen sink with carefully controlled municipal system with its in/out pipes, hot water tanks, and on/off taps; reflects developments in plumbing technology, society’s evolving concerns about civic and moral health, and major alterations in expectations around kitchen activities.
+The advancement of kitchen sinks from dishpans filled with buckets of water to today’s modern kitchen sink with carefully controlled municipal system with its in/out pipes, hot water tanks, very attractive and lucrative materials and on/off taps; reflects developments in plumbing technology, society’s evolving concerns about civic and moral health, and major alterations in expectations around kitchen activities.

 Sizing it up

 Before choosing a modern kitchen sink, consider its uses and compare the proportion of the size to that of your kitchen.
 According to Angelo Setti of Foster spa in Italy, functionality – bowl sizes, drain boards, durability, aesthetics and cost are quite important factors when sizing a modern kitchen sink.
 Kitchens over 200 square feet in space with sinks used for light washing and a garbage disposal should consider the popular double bowl, which allows the sink to handle multiple jobs at once.
 Large basins, which are on trend right now, and triple bowls, can be used for those who frequently cook or wash dishes in the sink, but their size might overpower a smaller kitchen for instance, one that is less than 150 square feet.
 In a kitchen this size, smaller single bowls will not only function well, but will also fit the room best.